Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Introduction

 \item The entropy satisfies the local thermodynamic relation with the energy density and pressure.
 The divergence of the entropy current is non-negative, compatible with the second law.

 \end{itemize}

 This paper is organized as follows.
 In Section~\ref{sec:model}, we introduce the model and its solution of Lifshitz space-time.
 Then, we first focus on the case with scaling exponent $z=2$.
 In Section~\ref{sec:ansatz}, we introduce the hydrodynamic ansatz.
-In Section~\ref{sec:solution}, we solve the equations of motion by using the derivative expansion and obtain the solution to the first order.
-In Section~\ref{sec:stress}, we calculate the stress-energy tensor on the boundary and study its conservation law.
-In Section~\ref{sec:entropy}, we investigate the entropy and thermodynamic relation.
+In Section~\ref{sec:solution}, we solve the equations of motion by using the derivative expansion and obtain the solution to first order.
+In Section~\ref{sec:stress}, we calculate the stress-energy tensor on the boundary and study its symmetries and the conservation laws.
+In Section ~\ref{NC} we introduce the Newton Cartan geometry and realize it in for the boundary fluid in question.
+In Section~\ref{sec:entropy}, we investigate the entropy and the thermodynamic relations.
+In Section \ref{sec:GeneralA} we generalize the gauge field source in order to eventually end up with the general non-relativistic fluid equations in the presence of an external Newtonian potential.
 In Section~\ref{sec:general}, we consider the generalization to general $z$.
-Section~\ref{sec:conclusion} is devoted to conclusion and discussions.
+Section~\ref{sec:conclusion} is devoted to our conclusions and further discussion.

 Appendix \ref{app:notation} contains a list of the variables used in this paper and their definition.
-It contains also comparison of variables with two other papers in the literature.
+It contains also comparison of variables with two other relevant papers in the literature.
 More details on the calculation for first order solution and boundary stress-energy tensor are described in Appendix~\ref{app:solution} and \ref{app:stress}, respectively.
 In Appendix~\ref{app:generalcounter}, we consider the analysis of the general counter terms.
 In Appendix~\ref{app:RegA}, we discuss the regularity of the gauge field at the horizon.
 More details on the solution and counter terms for general $z$ are discussed in Appendices ~\ref{app:general} and \ref{app:counter}, respectively.